 When you work with a real estate agent, they provide a comparative market analysis (CMA) to determine the right asking price.
 A CMA estimates a home's value by comparing the recent sale prices of similar properties located nearby.

-As a FSBO seller, you have to set a price on your own.
+As a seller without a realtor, you have to set a price on your own.
 You have a few options:

 Ask a real estate agent to perform a CMA.
 Many agents will do this for free in the hopes of gaining your business.
 We don't recommend asking for a CMA if you're planning to mislead an agent into thinking you need their services.
-If you're open to using an agent, though, asking for a CMA will allow you to weigh the costs and benefits of hiring an agent, and it will give you the peace of mind to know you’ve evaluated all the options.
+If you're open to using an agent, though, asking for a CMA will allow you to weigh the costs and benefits of hiring an agent and give you the peace of mind of knowing you’ve evaluated all the options.

-Use a Washington D.C. flat fee MLS company that offers a CMA report and pricing help from a licensed local agent as an add-on service.
+Use a flat fee MLS company in Washington D.C. that offers a CMA report and pricing help from a licensed local agent as an add-on service.

 Get a broker price opinion (BPO).
 A BPO is a home valuation report provided by a licensed real estate professional who will determine your home's estimated value based mainly on its condition and the recent sales prices of similar homes in the area.
 BPOs cost $150–250.